forsethnico/flashcards/README.md

 ## Install/Setup Instructions

+The project spec and rubric can be found [here](https://frontend.turing.edu/projects/flash-cards.html).

 On the top right corner of this page, click the **Fork** button.
 Clone down the forked repo (from your GitHub) using the command ```git clone [remote-address]```.
 Once you have cloned the repo, change into the directory and install the library dependencies.
 Run:```npm install```